Microsoft Planner & Project Plan 3

-Microsoft Project Online desktop client is a project management program with automated scheduling, project resource management, and built-in reporting.
-The Project Online desktop client can be used as a standalone application or connected to a Project-enabled SharePoint Online site (additional setup fees will apply).
-You do not need a Project-enabled SharePoint Online site to utilize the Project Online desktop client.
+The Project desktop client included with Project Plan 3 can be used as a standalone application or connected to a Project-enabled SharePoint Online site.
+Additional setup may be required for SharePoint integration.
+A Project-enabled SharePoint Online site does not require the desktop client.

-How to Get Microsoft Project Plan 3 & 5
+How to Get Microsoft Planner & Project Plan 3

 Students can download the Project desktop application through Azure for Education.

-We offer two types of Project Online licenses for faculty and staff: Plan 3 and Plan 5.
-To compare the features in each Plan, visit Compare project management solutions and costs.
+We offer Planner and Project Plan 3 licenses.
+To compare features, visit Compare project management solutions and costs.

-Microsoft Project licenses are offered to UW departments on an annual contract basis running from June 1 to May 31, in alignment with our Microsoft contract.
-They include no service or support for the product itself, so the cost is not prorated when purchased midway through the contract year.
+The Microsoft Planner and Project Plan 3 license is offered to UW departments on an annual contract basis from June 1 to May 31, in alignment with our Microsoft agreement.
+This license does not include service or support for the product itself, and costs are not prorated when purchased partway through the contract year.

 License Details

-- Should you need to cancel the subscription: If you decide not to continue with another subscription term, you can stop UW-IT’s automatic billing and cancel the subscription.
-Canceling means your subscription will end on May 31.
+- Should you need to cancel the subscription: If you decide not to continue with another subscription term, you can stop UWIT’s automatic billing and cancel the subscription.
+Canceling your subscription means it will end on May 31.
 Use the Manage My Subscriptions Form, and do so no later than April 1.

 Additional Information

-- You can install Project Online on up to five devices.
+- You can install Microsoft Planner and Project 3 on up to five devices.

 - Yes